 Regressive taxation does raise political issues but is rooted in mathematics rather than political platforms.
 The basic difference between the Regressive Taxation and Progressive Taxation lies in the way in which the two types of taxation affect individuals in different income levels.
 The regressive tax places a heavier tax burden on the poor while the progressive tax places higher taxes on the rich.
 With progressive taxation, the more money an individual makes, the more taxes that individual incurs.
 With regressive taxation, the less money an individual makes the more taxes they incur.

-Taxation and the Welfare State: Path Dependence and Policy Diffusion (Cambridge Studies in
+the Welfare State: Path Dependence and Policy Diffusion (Cambridge Studies in Comparative

 Beginning with a clarification of the development of postwar tax policies in industrial democracies, Junko Kato finds that the differentiation of tax revenue structure is path dependent upon the shift to regressive taxation.
 Kato challenges the conventional belief that progressive taxation leads to large public expenditures.